quangounet/TOPP/README.md

 TOPP
 ====

-<span style="color:red">Starting June 2018, TOPP will no longer be actively maintained.
-Please use [TOPP-RA](https://github.com/hungpham2511/toppra), which provides all functionalities supported by TOPP while being faster and more robust (100% success rate guaranteed).</span>
+**NOTE:** Starting June 2018, TOPP will no longer be actively maintained.
+Please use [TOPP-RA](https://github.com/hungpham2511/toppra), which provides all functionalities supported by TOPP while being faster and more robust (100% success rate guaranteed).

 This is TOPP, the Time-Optimal Path Parameterization library by Quang-Cuong Pham (cuong.pham@normalesup.org).